yjjang/mongkie/docs/tutorial.rst

 .. image:: ./images/change_nodes_font.png

-* To map the alteration freq. of genes to the sizes of corresponding nodes,
+* To map the alteration freq. of genes to the sizes of nodes,

   1. Select the **Visual Mapping** window at the top-left of the main application.
   2. Select the **Nodes** tab button.
-  3. Select the **Node size** icon.
+  3. Select the |size-icon| (size) icon.
   4. Choose the ``Freq`` data attribute to map in the drop-down list.
   5. Click the **Spline...** button to open the **Spline Editor**.
   6. Choose a pre-defined scale function.